consensus-shipyard/ipc-libs/README.md

 $ ./bin/ipc_agent join-subnet --subnet=<subnet-id> --collateral=<collateral_amount> --validator-net-addr=<libp2p-add-validator>

 # Sample execution
-$ ./bin/ipc_agent join-subnet --subnet=/root/t01002 --collateral=2 --validator-net-addr="/dns/host.docker.internal/tcp/1349/p2p/12D3KooWN5hbWkCxwvrX9xYxMwFbWm2Jpa1o4qhwifmSw3Fb"
+$ ./bin/ipc_agent join-subnet --subnet=/root/t01002 --collateral=2 --validator-net-addr="GET_ADDRESS_FROM_SCRIPT"
 ```
 This command specifies the subnet to join, the amount of collateral to provide and the validator net address used by other validators to dial them.
-We can pick up this information from the execution of the script above or running `eudico validator config validator-addr` from your deployment.
+We can pick up this information from the execution of the script above or running `eudico mir validator config validator-addr` from your deployment.
 Bear in mind that the multiaddress provided for the validator needs to be accessible publicly by other validators.
 According to the deployment used you may need to tweak the IP addresses of the multiaddresses and the ones provided by these scripts and commands won't be usable out-of-the-box.

 For instance, in the example above, we are using the DNS endpoint `/dns/host.docker.internal/` so other Docker containers for the subnet deployed in the host machine know how to contact the validator.